Moreno98/NLU_assignments/Assignment_2/README.md

   * ```LANGUAGE```, ```NORP```, ```EVENT```, ```LAW```, ```PRODUCT```, ```MONEY``` to ```MISC``` (miscellaneous)
   * the remaining will not have a tag

-> Note1: The accuracy on the dataset is highly dependent on the previous decisions
+> Note 1: The accuracy on the dataset is highly dependent on the previous decisions

-> Note2: Initially I divided the tags in a different way, then, after some testing, I noticed that the MISC accuracy had very low performance with respect to the other tags, so I started digging about why.
+> Note 2: Initially I divided the tags in a different way, then, after some testing, I noticed that the MISC accuracy had very low performance with respect to the other tags, so I started digging about why.
 I found that some tags, which previously I was converting as MISC, were strongly decreasing the accuracy, so I removed them.
 As final experiment I tried various combination of the tags and finally I ended up with the current configuration which, obviosuly, may not be the best.

 The following function takes in input the named entity type from spaCy and it returns its conversion.